MicrosoftDocs/iis-docs/iis/configuration/system.webServer/httpErrors/error.md

 | IIS 7.0 | The `<error>` element of the `<httpErrors>` collection was introduced in IIS 7.0. |
 | IIS 6.0 | The `<httpErrors>` collection replaces the IIS 6.0 **HttpErrors** section of the **IIsWebService** metabase object. |

-<a id="003"></a>
 ## Setup

 The `<error>` element of the `<httpErrors>` collection is included in the default installation of IIS 7.

-<a id="004"></a>
 ## How To

 ### How to add a custom error page

 1. Open **Internet Information Services (IIS) Manager**:

     - If you are using Windows Server 2012 or Windows Server 2012 R2:

         - On the taskbar, click **Server Manager**, click **Tools**, and then click **Internet Information Services (IIS) Manager**.
     - If you are using Windows 8 or Windows 8.1:

         - Hold down the **Windows** key, press the letter **X**, and then click **Control Panel**.
         - Click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.
     - If you are using Windows Server 2008 or Windows Server 2008 R2:

         - On the taskbar, click **Start**, point to **Administrative Tools**, and then click **Internet Information Services (IIS) Manager**.
     - If you are using Windows Vista or Windows 7:

         - On the taskbar, click **Start**, and then click **Control Panel**.
         - Double-click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.